rigazilla/infinispan-designs/operator_rolling_upgrades.md

 4. Switch clients to the target cluster.

-5. Update the CR spec.StatefulSetName to new Statefulset
+5. Update the CR spec.status.StatefulSetName to new Statefulset

 6. Sync data from source for all caches.
 Execute the following on the target cluster